oniband/C8-Interpreter/README.md

 # Dependencies
 You will need cargo(ideally rustup) installed to compile the program.

-It only uses [raylib-rs](https://github.com/raylib-rs/raylib-rs) as a build dependency which has various requirements for each platform:
+It only uses [raylib-rs](https://github.com/raylib-rs/raylib-rs) and [rand](https://crates.io/crates/rand) as a dependency which has various requirements for each platform:
 ## Linux
 - CMake
 - Clang